How to Get From Bangkok Airport to Khao San Road Best Way – You can go by bus, taxi, Rail Link and private transfer.

 What Is The Distance From Bangkok Airport to Khao San Road?

 The distance from Bangkok Airport to Khao San Road is 30 kilometers.
-Click here to book online Bangkok activities and day trips
+Click here to book activities in Bangkok and Thailand!

 What Is The Cheapest Way From Bangkok Airport to Khao San Road?